-However, if you have been severely injured due to someone else’s negligence, you should consider legal representation from an experienced and qualified personal injury lawyer without thinking of it as an expense.
-In fact, legal representation can offer you more benefits over the cost by protecting your rights and fighting for the compensation that you deserve.
+However, suppose you have been severely injured due to someone else’s negligence.
+In that case, you should consider legal representation from an experienced and qualified personal injury lawyer without thinking of it as an expense.
+Legal representation can offer you more benefits over the cost by protecting your rights and fighting for the compensation that you deserve.

 You may have heard that some personal injury attorneys charge a lot, but that’s not necessarily the case.
 Consider selecting a lawyer who works on a contingency basis.
 This usually means that you won’t have to pay them any legal fees unless you get compensated for your injury.
 Similarly, knowing when to contact a lawyer can make all the difference to your case.
 Read on to learn more about the best time to work with a personal injury lawyer.